 Corporate Governance Officer

-- The Board of Directors on March 11, 2022 appointed, Vice President Chen, Chi-Ming, the head of the Finance Department as the Corporate Governance Officer and allocated sufficient professional corporate governance personnel to protect the rights and interests of shareholders and strengthen the functions of the Board of Directors.
+- The Board of Directors on March 11, 2022 appointed, Executive Vice President Chen, Chi-Ming, the head of the Finance Department as the Corporate Governance Officer and allocated sufficient professional corporate governance personnel to protect the rights and interests of shareholders and strengthen the functions of the Board of Directors.
 The Corporate Governance Officer of the Company has been in a managerial position of the public company for at least three years in financial affairs and is qualified as the regulation requires.

 - The major duties of the Corporate Governance Officer are as follows: